 - Open a business, or work in a trade or profession

 - Access education and training

-- The right to receive the same medical care and services and the same social welfare benefits, including housing, as an Irish citizen
+- Get the same medical care and apply for the same social welfare and housing supports as an Irish citizen

 Permission to remain